Israeli army strikes Houthi targets at Yemen's Hodeidah port | The National

-Israel struck Houthis military targets in the Yemeni port of Hodeidah on Monday.
+Israel struck Houthi military targets in the Yemeni port of Hodeidah on Monday.

 The Israeli army said it “struck and dismantled” infrastructure belonging to the rebel group.